YES. Click here to see nearby hotels and inns recommended by MSU.

 The Sacrament of Reconciliation will be available in seven of the concourse suites in the Breslin Center during select times of the Assembly Gathering.
 Details will be finalized on or before September 1 and will be posted here on the website.

 Security concerns are such that event-goers cannot enter the Breslin Center with a purse, handbag, bookbag, diaper bag or cooler.
+(A clutch purse that is no larger than wallet size, and therefore able to fit into a back pocket, is acceptable).

 The Breslin Center does allow event goers to bring in strollers (to be left with a platform attendant), cameras (without cases), seat cushions (no pockets, pouches, or zippers) and medically necessary or child care items can be brought in clear one-gallon plastic bags.
 Please keep in mind that you may NOT bring food or bottled water into the Breslin Center.